kareemostyle/kareemostyle/README.md

 - 👋 Hi, I’m @kareemostyle
-- 👀 I’m interested in web development, python, and game development.
+- 👀 I’m interested in web development and more recently LLMs/AI Engineering.
-- 🌱 I’m currently learning React/Next and my work involves jQuery, ASP.NET, and SQL Server.
+- 🌱 I’m currently learning about LLMs and using frameworks like LangChain.
-- 💞️ I’m looking to collaborate on any open source projects that relate to video game plugins, websites, or development through VS.
+- 💞️ I’m looking to collaborate on any open source projects that relate to LLMs or AI.
 - 📫 You can message me through twitter @kareemostyle or through my email at kareemostyle@gmail.com

 <!---